bk138/wxservdisc/README.md

 --------

-prerequisites:  wxWidgets >= 2.8
+Prerequisites:  wxWidgets >= 2.8

 	./configure && make

    OR (when building for Win32 with mingw):

         ./configure --build=<your build target name> --host=i586-mingw32msvc \
                --with-wx-config=<your win32 wx-config>  && make

    OR (when building under OS X):

        ./configure && make && make appbundle